Link Building Best Practices And Strategies – How To Get High-Quality Backlinks

 Link roundups are one of the easiest and smartest ways to build super high-quality backlinks to your website.
 So here’s how you can get links from other websites, by using the link building roundups strategy.

-There are bloggers in every niche that are doing weekly or monthly roundups of the best content published on the internet.
 If you have already published an outstanding piece of content, all you have to do is find websites running such roundups and then outreach to the blogger and give him a link to your content.
-If they like your article, you might be featured in their next weekly roundup and get a link to your website.

-If you were to email a blogger to tell him that you have an interesting article and ask him to link to you, he would probably say no. But when you find a blogger that runs a roundup, your chances are much higher because they are constantly looking for new resources to place on their weekly posts.
+But when you find a blogger that runs a roundup, your chances are much higher because they are constantly looking for new resources to place on their weekly posts.

 By using this method, you can even get links from extremely authoritative websites.
 Here’s an example of a weekly roundup run by Gene Marks, from The New York Times.